Back to SrizonVoice for macOS

 SrizonVoice for Android

-System-wide voice dictation for Android built around Whisper Large v3 instead of Gboard’s real-time engine — much better accuracy on long-form dictation.
-Tap the floating bubble to start, tap again to stop, and the transcript lands at your cursor in whatever app you’re in.
+System-wide voice dictation for Android built around Google Gemini.
+Automatic spoken-language detection works across all major languages, and the optional Translate action can return a target-language output.
+Tap the floating bubble to start, tap again to stop, and the result lands at your cursor in whatever app you’re in.

-Requires Android 12 (API 31) or later • BYOK (free tier on Groq) • install instructions
+Requires Android 12 (API 31) or later • only Gemini API usage, usually very low • install instructions

 Not on Google Play (yet)